 As of August, 2021, you may book both in-person and online sessions.
 Online sessions will be held on the Zoom platform.
 In-person sessions may be held at your home, or a local SLC studio when available.
 Please contact with Dana for booking, and read below for details.

-As a certified Yoga Therapist (C-IAYT), Dana assists clients in individual or small group lessons with issues beyond the scope of a regular yoga/movement class.
+As a certified Yoga Therapist (C-IAYT) and somatic movement educator, Dana assists clients in individual sessions with issues beyond the scope of a regular yoga/movement class.
 This includes injury prevention and recovery, back pain prevention and recovery, yoga for pre- and postnatal women, pelvic floor issues, improved coping skills, and finding ease in the physical body.
-She has worked with clients with back pain, scoliosis, kyphosis, spinal stenosis, knee injuries, hip injuries, back injury, back pain, pelvic pain, neck and shoulder pain, and other sources of discomfort and suffering, including psychological and emotional issues.
+She has worked with clients with back pain, scoliosis, kyphosis, spinal stenosis, knee injuries, hip injuries, back injury, back pain, pelvic pain, neck and shoulder pain, cancer, and other sources of discomfort and suffering, including psychological and emotional issues.

 In traditional group yoga, fitness, and movement classes, all participants are taught the same poses and movements by the teacher, which may or may not address the participant’s individual needs.
 Indeed, the teacher may not be able to identify the needs of individual students, and, even so, may not know how to address those needs effectively and safely.

-In a yoga therapy session, the yoga therapist works together with the client to address the client’s specific needs, starting with the outermost part of ourselves, the physical body.
-We begin with a thorough personal assessment, which guides the development of specific practices. and helps both the yoga therapist and client “meet” each other.
-Yoga Therapy is is a collaboration; clients are participants in their own healing and learning process, from the outside in, and from the inside out.
+In a yoga / somatic movement therapy session, Dana works together with the client to address the client’s specific needs, starting with the outermost part of ourselves, the physical body, in its current condition.
+We begin with an initial consultation / personal assessment, which helps both the yoga therapist and client “meet” each other and guides the development of specific practices for that client.
+Yoga / Somatic Movement Therapy is a collaboration; clients are participants in their own healing and learning process, from the outside in, and from the inside out.
 It is enlightening, challenging and can even be fun.
+Keys to the process are ATTENTION, INTENTION, INTEREST, and ENJOYMENT.

-Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or appropriate hands-on work (when in person).
+Sessions may involve talking in addition to movement, sometimes yoga postures, other times, standing, sitting, walking, rolling, reclining, or appropriate hands-on body education (when in person).
+Dana may provide props, such as a chair or yoga blocks, blankets or bolsters or therapy balls, or other items as needed.
 The difficulty level and type of movement depends on the clients needs.
-Working through the direct experience of their own body, clients discover greater awareness of existing patterns of movement – physical, mental, emotional – and thus address ways to change those patterns, resulting in better health.
+Working through the direct experience of their own body, clients discover greater awareness of existing patterns of movement – physical, mental, emotional – and thus address ways to change those patterns, resulting in better health, increased functional and expressive capacity, and greater awareness of Self in relationship.

-Yoga Therapy clients are recommended to book at least three sessions initially*.
-The first session is 75-90 minutes, and includes an intake interview and 45-60 minutes of physical practice.
+Clients are recommended to book at least three sessions initially*.
+The first session is 75-90 minutes, and includes an initial consultation / assessment, and 45-60 minutes of physical practice.
 Subsequent sessions are 60-75 minutes, and include verbal and visual assessment of progress, and continued physical practices.
 Some clients practice on their own between sessions; Dana can provide follow-up at the end of a session, or by e-mail afterwards.
 Some clients prefer to simply work in-person.

 After the first three sessions, we will assess again, evaluate your progress and determine how to proceed.
-Some clients find their symptoms are relieved after only three sessions; other clients work with Dana for several months.
+Some clients find their symptoms are relieved after only three sessions; other clients work with Dana for several months or years.

 *Not sure about all this?
 If you prefer a shorter session, or a single session as a way to learn about how Yoga Therapy can help your specific condition, Dana is happy to work with you to find a suitable situation.
 Indeed, if you are hesitant about committing, it might be a good idea to contact Dana and set up a 15-minute meet-and-chat, or simply start an e-mail conversation (link below) so we can get to know each other and whether we are a good fit!
 (The first move is up to you.
 I will meet you where you are.)

-Yoga Therapy sessions are based on an hourly rate*.
+Yoga / Somatic Movement Therapy sessions are based on an hourly rate*.
 Discount available for booking multiple sessions.
 Contact Dana for pricing.

 Payment may be made in cash, by check or through Venmo with no fees, and by credit card or PayPal with a small additional fee.